The role of National Parks and Wildlife Service (NPWS) is:

 - To manage, maintain and develop State-owned National Parks and Nature Reserves.

 - To promote awareness of natural heritage and biodiversity issues through education, outreach to schools and engaging with stakeholders.

-The National Parks and Wildlife Service is part of the Heritage Division of the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs, headed by Niall Ó Donnchú (Assistant Secretary) supported by four Principal Officers, Trevor Donnelly, John FitzGerald, Brian Lucas and Ciaran O'Keeffe respectively overseeing the areas of:
+The National Parks and Wildlife Service is part of the Heritage Division of the Department of Housing, Local Government & Heritage.
+The Division is headed by Niall Ó Donnchú (Assistant Secretary) supported on the natural heritage side (NPWS) by four Principal Officers, Trevor Donnelly, John FitzGerald, Brian Lucas and Ciaran O'Keeffe respectively overseeing the areas of: